BuenosTours – Private Buenos Aires Tours

 Feeding time at the Buenos Aires Zoo

 The zoo’s entrance is located on the corner of Avenida Las Heras and Avenida Sarmiento.
 Cost varies depending on what you want to see and how much you want to spend.
-General Admission (Entrada General) is AR$6.75, which gives you access to most of the zoo.
-However, there are several exhibits requiring the more advanced pass (Pasaporte), which costs AR$13.50 and gives you access to exhibits such as the Aquarium, Reptiles and Rainforest, as well as the ‘Dragon House’ and a boat ride on the lagoon.
+General Admission (Entrada General) gives you access to most of the zoo.
+However, there are several exhibits requiring the more advanced pass (Pasaporte), which gives you access to exhibits such as the Aquarium, Reptiles and Rainforest, as well as the ‘Dragon House’ and a boat ride on the lagoon.

 Nice views in the Buenos Aires Zoo, Palermo